A glass topped dining table will extend sight lines, making a small space feel bigger.

 Even if I had a separate home office, I would probably still park myself at the dining room table because it's located in the center of action.
 But, I am NOT staging my house for sale...

 Whatever type of room you have, there are ways to stage it so that it looks larger than it is.
-But, before you stage your home, you need to declutter and depersonalize.
+But, before you stage your home, you will need to declutter and depersonalize.

 The biggest mistake that people seem to make in this room is cramming too much furniture in.

-Now is the time to pack up any excess stuff for your new home or have a yard sale.
+A home sale is a good time to pack up any excess stuff for your new home and have a yard sale.

 How to declutter your dining room

-Gather up some packing boxes, totes, garbage bags, tape and a permanent marker.
+Gather up packing boxes, totes, garbage bags, tape and a permanent marker.
 You will also need bubble wrap for your breakables.

-Start by unloading your china, glassware, silverware and linens from their storage areas.
-Carefully wrap everything you don’t need while your house is on the market, box it up and take it to your chosen storage area to await your move.
+Start by unloading your china, glassware, silverware and linens from their storage areas and china cabinet.
+Carefully wrap everything you don’t need for home staging, box it up and take it to your chosen storage area to await your move.